-Our city’s beautiful weather means that many outdoor Atlanta activities are open and enjoyable all year round.
-In 2021, explore all that Atlanta has to offer with these 15 outdoor experiences.
+Our city’s beautiful weather means that many Atlanta outdoor activities are open and enjoyable all year round.
+Explore all that Atlanta has to offer with these 15 outdoor experiences.
 From meeting an emu to watching planes take off, these unique ideas are perfect for an outdoor Atlanta date, family time, or hanging with your friends.

 1. Meet Animals at a Wildlife Rescue Center

 Located next to Arabia Mountain in Lithonia, AWARE Wildlife Center (Atlanta Wild Animal Rescue Effort) hosts free hour-long tours each Saturday and Sunday, weather permitting.
 You’ll meet and learn about the organization’s Ambassador Animals.
 Get up-close and personal with critters like owls, hawks, possums, turtles, and more!
 Reservations are not required.

 Afterward, hike around the beautiful Arabia Mountain National Heritage Area.
 You can explore dozens of miles of trails and wander through meadows, across granite mountains, and along lakes and streams.
 Dogs are welcome at Arabia Mountain, too!